Kim Da-mi

 Kim Da-mi (born April 9, 1995) is a South Korean actress.
-She first gained recognition for playing the title role in director Park Hoon-jung's action-mystery film The Witch: Part 1.
+She first gained recognition for playing the titular character in Park Hoon-jung's action-mystery film The Witch: Part 1.
 The Subversion (2018) and came to further prominence for starring in the television series Itaewon Class (2020) and Our Beloved Summer (2021–2022).

 Career

 Kim made her acting debut through the independent film 2017 Project With The Same Name, an omnibus feature film produced annually, playing the role of a woman who was recently involved in a breakup in the episode "Hello, My Hard Work".